 When flies are stationary on a surface, the flies rub their hands in order to clean themselves, before they fly again in search of food and watch out for predators.

 How long does a fly infestation last?

 If a household fly infestation is not treated, the flies can live for days, maybe even months.
-Flies lay eggs in moist, decaying matter like garbage, glass clippings or feces.
+Flies lay eggs in a moist, decaying matter like garbage, glass clippings or faeces.